Cap-go/docs/v3/plugin-api.md

 addListener(eventName: 'majorAvailable', listenerFunc: MajorAvailableListener) => Promise<PluginListenerHandle> & PluginListenerHandle
 ```

-Listen for Major update event in the App, let you know when major update is blocked by setting disableAutoUpdateBreaking
+Listen for Major update events in the App, let you know when a major update is blocked by setting `disableAutoUpdateBreaking`

 | Param              | Type                     |
 | ------------------ | ------------------------ |